WRugby1/Project-2/README.md

 npm install
 ```

-3. Create the database using the officeSchema.sql and seeds.sql files.
+3. Create the database using the Schema.sql and seeds.sql files.

 4. Run Server